 6.1.3.1 (e) In the text of the note explaining the asterisk, after the clock, replace the second sentence with the following:

-“In such a case and when the clock is placed adjacent to the type approval mark, the indication of the year in the mark may be waived.
-However, when the clock is not placed adjacent to the type approval mark, the two digits of the year in the mark and in the clock shall be identical.”
+“In such a case and when the clock is placed adjacent to the UN design type mark, the indication of the year in the mark may be waived.
+However, when the clock is not placed adjacent to the UN design type mark, the two digits of the year in the mark and in the clock shall be identical.”

 Replace new 6.1.3.14 by the following:

-“6.1.3.14 Where a packaging conforms to one or more than one tested packaging design type, including one or more than one tested IBC or large packaging design type, the packaging may bear more than one type approval mark to indicate the relevant performance test requirements that have been met.
+“6.1.3.14 Where a packaging conforms to one or more than one tested packaging design type, including one or more than one tested IBC or large packaging design type, the packaging may bear more than one mark to indicate the relevant performance test requirements that have been met.
 Where more than one mark appears on a packaging, the marks shall appear in close proximity to one another and each mark shall appear in its entirety.”

 [Note: already modified in ECE/TRANS/WP.15/249 for ADR]